sjdv1982/seamless/docs/sphinx/html/_sources/new-project.md.txt

-# Recipe for a new Seamless project
+# Seamless projects

+It is possible to work with Seamless in the form of a *project*, where basic data storage, monitoring over the web, and collaborative web forms have been set up by default.

-Seamless is well-suited for remote collaborative projects, where one person is the ***host*** and the others are ***guests***.
+Seamless is well-suited for collaborative coding projects, where one person is the ***host*** and the others are ***guests***.
 The host must have Seamless installed, but the guests can be under Windows or any OS, as long as they can install Visual Studio Code.

 If you are working solo and don't want remote collaboration, proceed with section B.